 Gender-based violence (GBV) is a horrifying reality and human rights violation for women and girls globally.
 During emergencies, the risk of violence, exploitation and abuse is heightened.

 At the same time, national systems, including health and legal systems, and community and social support networks weaken.
 This breakdown of systems can reduce access to health services, including sexual and reproductive health services, and legal services, leading to an environment of impunity in which perpetrators are not held to account.
 When systems and services are disrupted or destroyed, women and girls face even higher risk of human rights violations such as sexual violence, intimate partner violence, exploitation and abuse, child marriage, denial of resources and harmful traditional practices.
 GBV has significant and long-lasting impacts on the health, and psychosocial and economic well-being of women and girls, and their families and communities.

-IASC Guidelines for Gender- based Violence interventions in humanitarian settings
+Guidelines for Integrating Gender- based Violence Interventions in Humanitarian Action: Reducing risk, promoting resilience

 Strengthening Health System Responses to Genderbased Violence in Eastern Europe and Central Asia

 This resource package aims to strengthen the knowledge and skills of health care professionals to understand GBV, to identify patients who have experienced GBV and to provide survivors with appropriate care, support and referrals.
 It seeks to provide trainers with a ready-made and user-friendly tool to deliver trainings to health care professionals in the EECA region, packaging the comprehensive background information included in part I into ten practical training modules.

 The Training Package is designed to help facilitators deliver introductory, interactive training on the prevention of and response to sexual and gender-based violence (SGBV).
 Facilitators should have field-experience working on SGBV prevention and response, mainstreaming gender equality, working with communities affected by displacement, and be familiar with UNHCR’s approach to addressing SGBV.